 Our digital infrastructure action plan details how we will achieve this goal, by improving and extending our broadband and mobile infrastructure by 2020.

-The Digital Scotland Superfast Broadband programme (DSSB) achieved its initial target of delivering access to fibre broadband to 85% of premises in Scotland by March 2016 and is on track to make this 95% by the end of 2017.
-Over 750,000 homes and businesses across Scotland now have access to fibre broadband as a result of the programme.
+The Digital Scotland Superfast Broadband (DSSB) programme achieved and, indeed, exceeded its target of extending fibre broadband to 95% of all properties across Scotland by the end of 2017.
+Around 950,000 homes and businesses across Scotland are now able to access fibre broadband services as a result of the programme.

 This is supported by the following programmes:

 Reaching 100% Broadband

 The Reaching 100% Broadband programme is a commitment, unique across the UK, to deliver 100% superfast broadband coverage across Scotland.
 Any home or business that won't have superfast broadband delivered commercially – or through programmes such as DSSB – will be eligible for investment through the R100 programme.

 In October 2019, the Minister for Energy, Connectivity and the Islands confirmed that BT plc were the successful bidder for the Central and South lots of the R100 procurement in which we will invest £83 million and £133 million respectively.
 On 14 December 2020, he confirmed that we have also signed a contract with BT plc for the North lot of the R100 procurement in which we will invest £384 million.
 The contracts we have signed with BT – alongside greater than anticipated commercial build – will go significantly beyond our superfast commitment by delivering a substantial amount of full-fibre connections, meaning many premises could be capable of accessing download speeds of up to 1 Gigabit (1,000 Megabits) per second.

 Choose Digital First aims to increase businesses' and individuals' use of digital technology and to raise demand for services, helping to improve the commercial case for investment and delivering better outcomes for Scotland.